The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Game Networking and Its Integration within 6G

-It is thus important to advance the GN-related synchronization techniques towards matching the requirements of the Metaverse-like use cases, optimizing both the responsiveness of the user interface and network operation.
-To achieve precise time synchronization, the Precision Time Protocol (PTP) has been standardized~\cite{IEEE1588}.
-This protocol utilizes a ``grandmaster'' clock, such as a Global Navigation Satellite System, to distribute accurate time information to leaf clocks through PTP messages.
+State synchronization techniques in GN can be utilized to estimate and synchronize the physical-digital relationship, particularly when numerous sensors (e.g., accelerometers, cameras, magnetic, optical, and acoustic sensors) must be synchronized to instantiate a digital world.
+The Precision Time Protocol (PTP) has been standardized, utilizing a ``grandmaster'' clock, such as a Global Navigation Satellite System, to distribute accurate time to leaf clocks~\cite{IEEE1588}, thereby supporting precise time synchronization.
 The heterogeneous synchronization requirements range from $1-10$~ns for communication, $100$~ps to $10$~ns for localization, and $100$~ps for sensing~\cite{wymeersch20226g}.
-In industrial IoT (IIoT) systems, traditional synchronization methods, such as precision and flooding time protocols, are typically achieved through regular calibration of the target clock.
-However, with the expansion of the network scale, the expected performance of network-wide synchronization will diminish significantly with respect to the achievable clock accuracy and, further, the increase in network resources consumed.
+In industrial IoT systems, traditional methods like precision and flooding protocols require regular clock calibration.
+However, as the network scale expands, synchronization performance declines, impacting clock accuracy and increasing resource consumption.
+This underscores the need for new coordination methods, with GN-synchronization being a potential solution.